aamirdjearam/Budget-WP-Instance-on-AWS-WriteUp/README.md

 Lightsail is one of the most popular services available on AWS due to it's simplicity.
 In under 2 minutes, a user can create and host a wordpress instance.
 While this accessibility is certainly nice and the costs are very competitive with on-demand instances, it is less cost-efficent compared to reserved instances.

-It is assumed that Lightsail uses T2 Nano instances for its least expensive plan ($3.5 USD)
+It is assumed that Lightsail uses T2 Nano instances for its least expensive plan ($3.5 USD).
+This can be inferred as it lists having only [1 VCpu](https://aws.amazon.com/lightsail/pricing/) similar to the